wp-plugins/scrapeazon/readme.txt

 = Can I use a user-specific (IAM) access key id and secret key with this plugin? =

 No. As of this writing, Amazon's Product Advertising API does not support the use of IAM credentials.
 Therefore, you must use your root Access Key ID and Secret Key in order to successfully obtain product reviews.
 If you have already created root credentials and are no longer able to access your Secret Key, you might need to generate a new root key in the Amazon AWS Security Console.

+= Why is there a 0 at the end of my reviews? =

+For an unknown reason, the Amazon Product Advertising API returns a 0 at the end of review text.
+If you have configured review truncation, you won’t see the 0 value at the end of truncated reviews.
+However, any review that is displayed in its entirety currently also displays a 0 at the end.
+This is an issue with the API.
+Therefore, the plugin cannot fix this issue beyond allowing you to truncate reviews.

+= How do I truncate reviews to a specific character length? =

+If you want all ScrapeAZon-retrieved reviews throughout your site to be truncated at a specific character length, you can specify that length on the Settings > ScrapeAZon page.
+You can override this global setting at the shortcode level by specifying a positive integer value using the `truncate` parameter.
+A value of 0 either globally or on the shortcode level causes the API to return the full text of every review.

+= Can I disable the reviews summary so that readers do not see how many ratings each level has? =

+Yes.
+Although the reviews summary is on by default, you can disable it by specifying `summary="false"` in the shortcode.

 = Can I retrieve reviews from sites other than Amazon by using this plugin? =